Payments

 Key dates

-• 29th December, 2023 - The last day you can cash or deposit any private sector or bank cheques to your BSP account or at any BSP PNG branches.
+• Last day customers can cash or deposit any Private Sector Cheques in to any BSP account at any BSP PNG branch.

 FAQs

-After 29th December, 2023, your cheques are no longer a valid payment method.
+BPNG has extended the cut off time/ date to 30th June, 2024.
+After 30th June, 2024, your cheques are no longer a valid payment method.
 You should destroy the cheques (cut them in two or more) and dispose of your cheque book.

 Your cheques will no longer be a valid payment method.
 You should destroy the cheques (cut them in two or more) and dispose of your cheque book.